-Instead of spending weeks at a time preparing for the upcoming year, try creating a system that can be easily updated on a month-to-month or regular basis using a rolling budget forecast, instead of a number you came up with 9 months ago.
+Solution: Instead of spending weeks at a time preparing for the upcoming year, try creating a budget management system that can be easily updated on a month-to-month or regular basis using a rolling budget forecast, instead of a number you came up with nine months ago.

-Consider these six budgeting methods when setting up a system for your business.
+Consider these five budgeting methods when setting up a system for your business.

 Budgeting is often a time consuming task for business executives and their finance teams because it usually requires specialized knowledge to use, and extensive number-crunching.
 Not to mention if something changes drastically, the entire thing has to be redone to reflect any changes.

 Breaking down silos is another big issue, with companies looking for more collaboration and open communication between different people and teams.
 While it’s certainly true that you don’t want too many cooks in the kitchen (or too many hands on your budget!) you also don’t want to have to handle every single budget-related request yourself.